mabdelfattahm/certified-aws-solutions-architect-associate/1-aws-fundamentals/ebs.md

     2. Copy the snapshot an enable encryption on the process
     3. Create a new EBS volume from the snapshot (the volume will be encrypted)
     4. Attach the encrypted volume to an instance

-## EBS vs Instance Store

-- Some instances do not come with a root EBS volume
-- Instead, they come with an **instance store** (ephemeral storage)
-- An instance store is  a physically attached to the machine (EBS is a network drive)
-- Pros of instance stores:
-    - Better I/O performance
-    - Good for buffer, cache, scratch data, temporary content
-    - Data survives a reboot
-- Cons of instance stores:
-    - On stop or termination of the instance, the data from the instance store is lost
-    - An instance store can not be resized
-    - Backups of an instance store must be done manually by the user
-- An instance store is:
-    - A physical disk form the physical server where the EC2 instance runs
-    - Very Hight IOPS disk
-    - A disk up to 7.5 TiB, stripped to reach 30 TiB
-    - A block storage (just like EBS)
-    - Can not be increased in size
-    - An ephemeral storage (risk of data loss if hardware fails)

 ## EBS RAID Options